-The University will provide written notice of the date time location participants purpose of hearings investigative interviews or other meetings with a party to a party who is invited or expected to participate.
+The University will provide writ en notice of the date, time, location, participants, purpose of hearings, investigative interviews, or other meetings with a party, to a party who is invited or expected to participate.
 Notices will be provided with reasonable time for the party to prepare.